jolheiser/gitea/docs/content/doc/advanced/oauth2-provider.md

 **Note:** This example does not use PKCE.

-1. Redirect to user to the authorization endpoint in order to get his/her consent for accessing the resources:
+1. Redirect user to the authorization endpoint in order to get his/her consent for accessing their resources:

 ```curl
 https://[YOUR-GITEA-URL]/login/oauth/authorize?client_id=CLIENT_ID&redirect_uri=REDIRECT_URI& response_type=code&state=STATE